Constellation Brands (NYSE:STZ) Issues FY 2023 Earnings Guidance

-Constellation Brands (NYSE:STZ – Get Rating) last released its quarterly earnings results on Thursday, April 7th.
+Constellation Brands (NYSE:STZ – Get Rating) last posted its earnings results on Thursday, April 7th.
 The company reported $2.37 EPS for the quarter, topping the consensus estimate of $2.10 by $0.27.
-The business had revenue of $2.10 billion during the quarter, compared to analyst estimates of $2.02 billion.
 Constellation Brands had a negative net margin of 0.42% and a positive return on equity of 16.43%.
-The company’s quarterly revenue was up 7.1% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $1.82 earnings per share.
-As a group, sell-side analysts forecast that Constellation Brands will post 11.2 earnings per share for the current year.
+The company had revenue of $2.10 billion during the quarter, compared to the consensus estimate of $2.02 billion.
+During the same period in the previous year, the firm posted $1.82 earnings per share.
+The firm’s revenue for the quarter was up 7.1% on a year-over-year basis.
+Research analysts forecast that Constellation Brands will post 11.2 EPS for the current year.

-Several research firms recently weighed in on STZ.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Constellation Brands from $240.00 to $250.00 and gave the stock a hold rating in a report on Friday.
-StockNews.com began coverage on shares of Constellation Brands in a report on Thursday, March 31st.
-They issued a hold rating for the company.
-Argus upped their price objective on shares of Constellation Brands from $272.00 to $290.00 and gave the stock a buy rating in a report on Friday, January 7th.
-Credit Suisse Group upped their price objective on shares of Constellation Brands from $278.00 to $295.00 and gave the stock an outperform rating in a report on Friday.
-Finally, TheStreet downgraded shares of Constellation Brands from a b rating to a c+ rating in a report on Thursday, March 17th.
-Eight equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $271.42.
+A number of research analysts have weighed in on the stock.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of Constellation Brands from $240.00 to $250.00 and gave the company a hold rating in a research note on Friday, April 8th.
+StockNews.com initiated coverage on shares of Constellation Brands in a research report on Thursday, March 31st.
+They issued a hold rating on the stock.
+TheStreet downgraded Constellation Brands from a b rating to a c+ rating in a research report on Thursday, March 17th.
+Zacks Investment Research upgraded shares of Constellation Brands from a sell rating to a hold rating and set a $240.00 price objective for the company in a research report on Monday, March 21st.
+Finally, Jefferies Financial Group upped their price target on shares of Constellation Brands from $305.00 to $316.00 in a report on Monday, January 3rd.
+Eight investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $271.42.

+In other news, Director Jeremy S. G. Fowden sold 7,574 shares of the company’s stock in a transaction dated Friday, April 8th.
+The stock was sold at an average price of $240.38, for a total value of $1,820,638.12.
+Following the completion of the transaction, the director now owns 18,501 shares of the company’s stock, valued at $4,447,270.38.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+15.64% of the stock is owned by insiders.

 Constellation Brands Company Profile (Get Rating)